JustMichael-80/ILO-Analyzer/README.md

 - **Search-dependent horizon:** Analysis reflects what is publicly indexed at the moment of query.
 Paywalled, suppressed, or hyper-recent content produces incomplete pictures.
 - **CDX coverage:** Wayback Machine archives vary in completeness. τ_observed is a lower bound on actual narrative age.
 - **α and β calibration:** STOC scaling exponents are empirically estimated (α = 1.2, β = 0.5).
 Full derivation from the benchmark suite is ongoing.
+- **τ_diffusion calibration:** Geographic diffusion timescale set at 14 days.
+Empirical validation against known organic stories is the next benchmark milestone.
-- **Adversarial vulnerability:** Sophisticated actors could craft narrative footprints designed to mimic natural persistence patterns.
+- **Adversarial vulnerability:** Sophisticated actors could craft narrative footprints designed to mimic natural persistence and diffusion patterns.
 - **Operational scope:** Best suited for exploratory triage and hypothesis generation.
 Not designed for legal, journalistic, or high-stakes decisions without human oversight.

+---

+## Validation Benchmark

+A 30-claim validation dataset is in active development:
+- **15 known ILOs** — documented disinformation campaigns across multiple categories
+- **15 known clean signals** — verified organic events with documented factual records

+Target metrics: Π clustering near 1.0 for clean signals, Quadrant I/II placement for confirmed ILOs.
+Results will be used to calibrate α, β, and τ_diffusion empirically.

 ---